Jonas Bager: Sporting Charleroi

 Bager joined Sporting Charleroi on 13 July 2022, signing a two-year contract with an option for an additional two years.
 He made his competitive debut for the club on 23 July, the first matchday of the season, coming on as a substitute in the 87th minute for Stefan Knezevic in a 3–1 home win.
+On 11 February 2023, he scored his first goal for Charleroi, heading home a Damien Marcq corner-kick in a 3–0 league victory against Seraing.
+He suffered a calf injury in late February 2023, which kept him sidelined for a month, and he returned to practice on 28 March 2023.

+IFK Göteborg

+Bager joined Swedish club IFK Göteborg on 16 July 2024, signing a three-and-a-half-year contract.

 International career

 He has represented Denmark at youth international level from under-16 to under-21.